Yields tumble ahead of Federal Reserve policy meeting

 By Karen Pierog

-CHICAGO, June 9 (Reuters) - U.S. Treasury yields fell on Tuesday benefiting from weaker stocks as the market awaited word from the Federal Reserve about yield curve control and negative interest rates, subjects of broad speculation, after its policy meeting ends on Wednesday.
+CHICAGO, June 9 (Reuters) - U.S. Treasury yields fell on Tuesday as investors defensively bought government debt and awaited word from the Federal Reserve about yield curve control and negative interest rates, subjects of broad speculation, after its policy meeting ends on Wednesday.

-The move was more pronounced on the long end.
-The benchmark 10-year US10YT=RR yield was last down 5.5 basis points at 0.8287%, building on Monday's retreat.
-Yields spiked on Friday in the wake of a better-than-expected May unemployment report with the 10-year note yield rising above 0.9% for the first time since March 20.
+The risk-off sentiment, which sent some stocks lower, helped push yields down the most on the long end of the yield curve.
+The benchmark 10-year US10YT=RR yield was last down 6.2 basis points at 0.822%, building on Monday's retreat.
+Yields spiked on Friday in the wake of a better-than-expected May unemployment report, with the 10-year note yield rising above 0.9% for the first time since March 20.

 Tony Rodriguez, head of fixed income strategy at Nuveen, said the jobs report in particular will give the Fed, which began its two-day meeting on Tuesday, "quite a bit of air cover" to argue against negative interest rates.